Your dog has bad breath? (What you can do about it)

 Swallowed foreign bodies can also cause your four-legged friend to smell in his mouth.
 Inhaled foreign bodies are also a cause.

-Swallowing and inhaling these foreign bodies can cause a foul or decomposition-like mouth odor may develop.
-The stench becomes stronger when these foreign bodies go unnoticed for a long time.
+Swallowing and inhaling these foreign bodies can cause a foul or putrefaction-like mouth odor.
+The stench becomes stronger if these foreign bodies remain unnoticed for a long time.

 The danger with swallowed and inhaled foreign bodies is inflammation.